NixOS/rfcs/rfcs/0137-nix-language-version.md

 where `<version>` is a released version of Nix the given file is intended to work with.

+Add an appropriate parameter to commands that allow encoding the same information where where files are not involved.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions